JoshMayerr/agentication/README.md

 There are three independent pieces to the entire flow (`chrome_extension`, `client`, `proxy`).

-They can be used on their own or combined to use the whole demo.
+They can be used on their own or combined to use the whole demo..